Currynomics/docs/docs/asset/treasury/strategy.md

 ### Stage 3: Token Sales Above €5 Million
 When token sales exceed €5 million per month, the investment priorities shift to:

-1. Direct investments through Asset Management Partners (e.g., Arcona Capital, EIKA Asset Management).
+1. Direct investments through Asset Management Partners.
-2. Club deals with EIKA Real Estate Fund.
+2. Club deals with real estate fund shares.
 3. Direct investments executed by the internal team.
-4. Acquisition of shares of EIKA Real Estate Fund or other funds (limited extent).
+4. Acquisition of shares of real estate fund shares or other funds (limited extent).

 For this stage, the maximum cash accumulation period before the next investment is limited to 3-4 months.

-By following these investment priorities and adapting to the amount of money raised through monthly token sales, Redcurry Holding can make smart, strategic investments and maximize its return on investment for its shareholders.
+By following these investment priorities and adapting to the amount of money raised through monthly token sales, Redcurry Holding can make smart, strategic investments.

 <a href="/#/asset/treasury/valuation">